Yosemite Decimal System: Description

+The American YDS system is an open-ended scale, with the current hardest climb being 5.15d, established by Silence in 2017.
+Like the French system, the numerical component of the American YDS system is focused on the hardest move on the route.

 Protection rating

-An optional protection rating indicates the spacing and quality of the protection available for a well-equipped and skilled leader.
+In 1980, Jim Erickson introduced an additional rating for traditional climbing routes where the level and quality of the climbing protection are assessed.
 The letter codes chosen were, at the time, identical to the American system for rating the content of movies, except that there is no commonly recognized distinction between PG and PG13:

-The G and PG ratings are often left out as they are typical of normal, everyday climbing.
-R and X climbs are usually noted as a caution to the unwary leader.
-Application of protection ratings varies widely from area to area and from guidebook to guidebook.

 History

-Originally, hikers and climbers in the Sierra Nevada would describe routes relative to other routes.
-For example, Z was harder than X but easier than Y. This primitive system was difficult to learn for those who did not yet have experience of X or Y. In the 1930s, the Sierra Club therefore adapted a numerical system of classification that was easy to learn and which seemed practical in its application.
+In 1936, the Sierra Club adapted a numerical system of classification.
 This system, without the decimals, was initially referred to as the "Sierra Club grading system."
-Class 1 was a hike, and higher classes were more difficult and technical, going up to class 6, which referred to aid climbing.
+Class 1 was a hike, and higher classes were more difficult and technical, going up to class 6, which is referred to as aid climbing.

-The fifth class encompassed a wide variety of levels of difficulty in roped free climbing, however, and the system began to be refined by climbers at Tahquitz Peak in Southern California.
-Fifth-class climbs were initially described as easy, moderate, or hard.
-This was found to be too coarse-grained, so Royal Robbins, Don Wilson, and Chuck Wilts came up with a decimal subdivision of fifth class consisting of 5.0, 5.1, and so on up through 5.9.
+The fifth class began to be refined by climbers at Tahquitz Peak in Southern California in the 1950s.
+Royal Robbins, Don Wilson, and Chuck Wilts came up with a decimal subdivision of the fifth class consisting of 5.0, 5.1, and so on up through 5.9.
 This system was implemented in the early 1950s, with new routes and ratings at Tahquitz being described in mimeographed newsletters of the Rock Climbing Section of the Angeles Chapter of the Sierra Club.
 The system was originally referred to by names such as "Southern California" or "Wilts-Sierra system," but eventually came to be referred to as the Yosemite Decimal System, even though it was devised and standardized at Tahquitz, not Yosemite.
 The first systematic presentation was in the 1956 edition of Wilts's guidebook for Tahquitz.
 Mark Powell is said to have exported the system to Yosemite around the same time.